 - There is demand from parents, higher education, employers, and government to teach Decision Education in our schools.

-- There are education policies and reliable, recurring funding commitments for Decision Education in all 50 states that make it part of every middle and high school student's curriculum.
+- There are education policies and reliable, recurring funding commitments for Decision Education in all 50 states that make it part of every K-12 student's curriculum.